Grapevine Scale Monitoring Information

 Mid August: In the vineyard vines are beginning to break dormancy.
 At this point one of the vine pests reported is Grapevine Scale - pictured below.

 Reports have been that scales have been seen in high numbers where they have been seen in previous years.

 Cabernet Sauvignon, which has a tough bark, seems to help protect Vine Scale allowing their numbers to build up.

 Vine Scale are commonly found in ‘hotspots’ generally in older vineyards.

 Vine scales produce a number of eggs over several days.
-The eggs are laid under the cover of the adult "scales" which offer protection during development.
+The eggs are laid under the cover of the adult "scales" which offer protection during development - right.
 The adult dies once it has laid its eggs.
 Eggs hatch into "crawlers", which are tiny legged creatures which settle down and become an immobile scale.

 Table - Options for the control of scale (black IPM compatible, blue text IPM transition, not recomcmended in IPM vineyards).
 Information produced by http://cesar.org.au/